 Methods Used to Value TSERS Investment: Pursuant to North Carolina General Statutes, the State Treasurer is the custodian and administrator of the retirement systems.
 The State Treasurer maintains various investment portfolios in its External Investment Pool.
 TSERS and other pension plans of the State of North Carolina participate in the Long-Term Investment, Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Opportunistic Fixed Income Investment, and Inflation Sensitive Investment Portfolios.
 The Fixed Income Asset Class includes the Long-Term Investment and Fixed Income Investment Portfolios.
-The Global Equity Asset

-Class includes the Equity Investment Portfolio.
+The Global Equity Asset Class includes the Equity Investment Portfolio.
 The investment balance of each pension trust fund represents its share of the fair value of the net position of the various portfolios within the External Investment Pool.
 Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2020 Comprehensive Annual Financial Report.

-Net Pension Liability: At June 30, 2021, the College reported a liability of \$66,262,504.00 for its proportionate share of the collective net pension liability.
+Net Pension Liability: At June 30, 2021, the College reported a liability of \$31,705,577.00 for its proportionate share of the collective net pension liability.
 The net pension liability was measured as of June 30, 2020.
 The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019, and update procedures were used to roll forward the total pension liability to June 30, 2020.
 The College's proportion of the net pension liability was based on the present value of future salaries for the College relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2020, the College's proportion measured as of June 30, 2019 which was 0.56172%.
+As of June 30, 2020, the College's proportion was 0.26242%, which was an increase of 0.00654 from its proportion measured as of June 30, 2019, which was 0.25588%.